softworkz/embyuserwiki/Camera-upload.md

 ## Customizing the Upload Location

 There are a few options that allow you to control where the uploaded photos are saved to.
 By default, they are saved to an internal data folder, and all devices upload to the same folder.
-You can easily change the upload folder to a custom path, and you can also have a sub-folder created for each device:
+You can easily change the upload folder to a custom path, and/or you can also have a sub-folder created for each device:

 ![](images/server/cameraupload2.png)